howonlee/mertonon/docs/small_roadmap.md

 - Privacy policy
 - Whack the intermittent group-by-dependent-uuid compilation problem
 - Validation test properties... think them up.
 Not properties to validate, but properties to test the validation code.
 Quis custodiet ipsos custodes?
+- SSL - JDBC conn to db w/ ssl - put in instructions and trivial config instead i guess
+- SSL - serve with SSL